 Here is a look at some of the landlord disclosures required in Michigan*.

 Truth in Renting Act.
-A rental agreement must also state in a prominent place in type not smaller than the size of 12-point type, or in legible print with letters not smaller than 1/8 inch, a notice in substantially the following form:”NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
+All rental agreements must prominently state “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
 This agreement is required to comply with the Truth in Renting Act.
 If you have a question about the interpretation or legality of a provision of this agreement, you may want to seek assistance from a lawyer or other qualified person.”
+This notice must be no smaller than size 12-point type, or be in legible print with letters not smaller than 1/8 inch.
 (Mich.
 Comp.
 Laws §554.634)

 Rights of domestic violence victims.
 A rental agreement or lease may contain a provision stating, “A tenant who has a reasonable apprehension of present danger to him or her or his or her child from domestic violence, sexual assault, or stalking may have special statutory rights to seek a release of rental obligation under MCL 554.601b.”
-If the rental agreement or lease does not contain such a provision, the landlord must post an identical written notice visible to a reasonable person in the landlord’s property management office, or deliver written notice to the tenant when the lease or rental agreement is signed.
+If the rental agreement or lease doesn’t have this stated, the landlord must post the provision (in a place visible to a reasonable person) within the landlord’s property management office, or the written statement must be delivered to the tenant when the lease or rental agreement is signed.
 (Mich.
 Comp.
 Laws §554.601b)

 Minnesota Landlord Disclosures